-As explained in Note A to the accounting policies, the Group in addition to complying with its legal obligation to apply IFRSs as adopted by the European Union, has also applied IFRSs as issued by the International Accounting Standards Board (IASB).
+As explained in Note A to the Accounting Policies, the Group in addition to applying IFRSs as adopted by the European Union, has also applied IFRSs as issued by the International Accounting Standards Board (IASB).

-In our opinion the Group financial statements comply with IFRSs as issued by the IASB.
+In our opinion the financial statements comply with IFRSs as issued by the IASB.